clodon2/GSU-REU/README.md

 Centralities are found by removing an individual specialty column (making the values all 0) and removing the edges of the vector connected to that specialty (making the row values 0).
 The energy is then calculated by squaring all non-zero values and summing them.
 This energy is compared to the energy without the specialty removed with `(original - removed) / original` and this final value is the centrality for a specialty of a node.

 ### Evaluation
 Evaluation is calculated with hits@n and ndcg.
 Hits@n is the percentage of top n providers that we calculated in the actual top n providers.
 Normalized discounted gain (NDCG) is calculated by giving each ranking a relevancy score (distance from actual position) and multiplying this by the log of the index, making top placements more impactful to the final score.
 The actual rankings--ground truth--is from the MIPS score of each provider from the [ranking dataset](https://data.cms.gov/provider-data/dataset/a174-a962#data-table).
+These scores are given based on the specialties of each provider, so a provider could be an top provider in multiple specialties, just one, or, if they have low scores, none.

 ### Output
 In the result files, the [taxonomy info dataset](https://data.cms.gov/provider-characteristics/medicare-provider-supplier-enrollment/medicare-provider-and-supplier-taxonomy-crosswalk/data?) is used to name each specialty code.
+For sheaf laplacian, each specialty will have a different centrality, but page rank and regular laplacian have the same scores for each specialty of a provider because of how their scoring works.
+Each method result is stored in a separate file.

+### Dataset Links
 Physician Data (2015 30 day for now): https://www.nber.org/research/data/physician-shared-patient-patterns-data <br/>
 Specialty Data: https://download.cms.gov/nppes/NPI_Files.html or https://data.nber.org/nppes/zip-orig/ <br/>
 Taxonomy Info Data: https://data.cms.gov/provider-characteristics/medicare-provider-supplier-enrollment/medicare-provider-and-supplier-taxonomy-crosswalk/data?query=%7B"filters"%3A%7B"rootConjunction"%3A%7B"label"%3A"And"%2C"value"%3A"AND"%7D%2C"list"%3A%5B%5D%7D%2C"keywords"%3A""%2C"offset"%3A270%2C"limit"%3A10%2C"sort"%3A%7B"sortBy"%3Anull%2C"sortOrder"%3Anull%7D%2C"columns"%3A%5B%5D%7D <br/>